-As it turns out, insurance companies in Oregon have a huge loophole to skirt around responsibility for their products and services.
-Oregon’s Unlawful Trade Practices Act aims to protect consumers from shady business practices and gives people the legal right to pursue monetary damages when businesses engage in certain unfair practices.
+Insurance companies in Oregon have a huge loophole to skirt around responsibility for their practices.
+Oregon’s Unlawful Trade Practices Act aims to protect consumers from shady business practices and gives people the legal right to pursue monetary damages when companies engage in certain unfair practices.
 However, the insurance companies have the ultimate loophole: their lobbyists got the insurance industry to be completely exempt from this consumer protection law.

-In late 2007, a car driver hit a motorcyclist in southern Oregon.
-The biker wound up with over $68,000 in medical bills, and serious, permanent injuries.
-The car driver had a $100,000 auto insurance policy, so the motorcyclist offered to settle for the $100,000.
+A driver accidentally hit a motorcyclist in southern Oregon.
+The biker wound up with over $68,000 in medical bills, lost income, and serious, permanent injuries.
+The driver had a $100,000 auto insurance policy from GEICO, so the motorcyclist offered to settle for the $100,000.

-In a strange twist, the car driver’s insurer refused to pay the injured motorcyclist the $100,000, even though the insurance company recognized from the start that the car driver was fully at fault and that the motorcyclist’s losses greatly exceeded that amount.
-Instead, the insurance company’s lawyers encouraged the car driver to take bankruptcy.
-The insurance company decided to force the car driver to go through an entire lawsuit and a trial, exposing him to the high likelihood of personal liability because the judgment was expected to be well above his $100,000 policy limit.
+In a strange twist, GEICO refused to pay the injured motorcyclist the $100,000, even though it recognized from the start that the driver was fully at fault and that the motorcyclist’s losses greatly exceeded that amount.
+Instead, the insurance company’s lawyers encouraged the driver to take bankruptcy, and forced him to go through an entire lawsuit and an unnecessary trial.
+GEICO’s actions exposed the driver to the high likelihood of personal liability because the judgment was expected to be well above his $100,000 policy limit.

-As a result of the insurance company’s decisions, the motorcyclist won a $330,000 judgment, leaving the car driver personally on the hook for $230,000 balance due, plus interest.
-Things looked bad for the car driver.
-The motorcyclist threatened to take the car driver’s personal assets at a time in life when the driver had been looking forward to retirement.
+As a result, the motorcyclist won a $330,000 judgment, leaving the driver personally on the hook for $230,000 balance due, plus interest.
+The motorcyclist was positioned to take the driver’s personal assets at a time in life when he had been looking forward to retirement.

-When it looked as if all hope was lost for the driver, he was referred to our law firm.
+When it looked as if all hope was lost, the driver was referred to our law firm.
 While the Unlawful Trade Practices Act does not apply to the insurance industry, an insurance policy is a contract, and every contract has an implied covenant of good faith and fair dealing.
-We asked the insurance company and its lawyers to make good on that covenant, and when they did not, we brought a lawsuit on behalf of the car driver.
+Because GEICO did not honor that covenant, we brought a lawsuit on behalf of our client.

-Even so, with help from an Oregon jury, we proved that insurance companies are not exempt from the responsibility to provide the services that policyholders pay for, and to treat their policyholders fairly.
+Even so, with help from an Oregon jury, we showed that insurance companies are not exempt from the responsibility to provide the services that policyholders pay for, and must treat their policyholders fairly.